Guidance for Author

 The manuscript is typed on white paper of A4 (210x297 mm2) size, in a single column, single space, 10-point (10 pt) Times New Roman font.
 The margin text is 3 cm from the top, 2 cm from the bottom, and 1.8 cm from the left and right.
 Smaller lettering size can be applied in presenting table and figure (9 pt).
 Word processing program or additional software can be used.
 However, it must be PC compatible and Microsoft Word based (.doc or .rtf; not .docx).
 Scientific names of species (incl. subspecies, variety, etc.) should be written in italic, except for italic sentence.
 Scientific name(genera, species, author), and cultivar or strain should be mentioned completely for the first time mentioning it in the body text, especially for taxonomic manuscripts.
 Name of genera can be shortened after first mentioning, except generating confusion.
 Name of the author can be eliminated after first mentioning.
 For example, Rhizopus oryzae L. UICC 524, hereinafter can be written as R. oryzae UICC 524.
 Using trivial name should be avoided, otherwise generating confusion.
 Biochemical and chemical nomenclature should follow the order of the IUPAC - IUB.
 For DNA sequence, it is better used Courier New font.
 Symbols of standard chemical and abbreviation of chemistry name can be applied for common and clear used, for example, completely written butilic hydroxytoluene (BHT) to be BHT hereinafter.
 Metric measurement use IS denomination, usage another system should follow the value of equivalent with the denomination of IS first mentioning.
 Abbreviations set off, like g, mg, mL, etc. do not follow by dot.
 Minus index (m-2, L-1, h-1) suggested being used, except in things like "per-plant" or "per-plot".
 The equation of mathematics does not always can be written down in one column with text, in that case, can be written separately.
 Number one to ten is expressed with words, except if it relates to measurement, while values above them written in number, except in early sentence.
 The fraction should be expressed in decimal.
 In the text, it should be used "%" rather than "percent".
 Avoid expressing ideas with complicated sentence and verbiage, and used an efficient and effective sentence.

 The title of the article should be written in compact, clear, and informative sentence, preferably not more than 20 words.
 Name of author(s) should be completely written, especially for the first and the last name.
-Name and institution address should also be completely written with street name and number (location), postal code, telephone number (O), facsimile number (O), and personal email address.
-For Indonesian universities, use local name.
-Manuscript written by a group, author for correspondence along with address is required.
+Name and institution address should also be completely written with street name and number (location), postal code, telephone number, facsimile number, and email address.
+We choose local names in Bahasa Indonesia for universities in Indonesia.
+The mention of "graduate program", "undergraduate program", "post-graduate program", "master program", "doctoral program" should be avoided in the name of institution.
+Manuscript written by a group, author for correspondence along with address is required (marked with "").
 The title page (first page) should include title of the article, full name(s), institution(s) and address(es) of the author(s); the corresponding authors detailed postage and e-mail addresses, and phone and fax numbers.